pingcap/docs-cn/migration-overview.md

 This document describes how to migrate data to TiDB, including migrating data from MySQL and from CSV/SQL files.

+## Migrate from Aurora to TiDB

+In a cloud environment, you can directly migrate full data to TiDB by exporting snapshot from Aurora.
+For details, see [Migrate from Amazon Aurora MySQL Using TiDB Lightning](/migrate-from-aurora-using-lightning.md).

 ## Migrate from MySQL to TiDB

 To migrate data from MySQL to TiDB, it is recommended to use one of the following methods: